notaz/picodrive/platform/base_readme.txt

 Select "Configure controls" from the main menu.
 Then select "Player 1" and you will see two columns.
+The left column lists names of Genesis/MD controller buttons, and
+#ifdef GP2X
+the right GP2X ones, which are assigned to them.
+If you bind 2 different GP2X buttons
+#endif
+#ifdef GIZ
+the right Giz ones, which are assigned to them.
+If you bind 2 different Giz buttons
+#endif
-The left column lists names of Genesis/MD controller buttons, and the right GP2X ones, which are assigned to them.
-If you bind 2 different GP2X buttons to the same action, you will get a combo (which means that you will have to press both buttons for that action to happen.
+to the same action, you will get a combo (which means that you will have to press both buttons for that action to happen.